Wadud Bhuiyan: Political activism

-He is known as the leader of the people with Bengali lineage living in the Chittagong Hill Tracts.
+Bhuiyan is known as the leader of the people with Bengali lineage living in the Chittagong Hill Tracts.
 He was also known for his vocal position to the militant activities of Shanti Bahini, the rebellious military wing of the Parbatya Chattagram Jana Sanghati Samiti (PCJSS) that operated until the Chittagong Hill Tracts Peace Accord was signed between the Bangladesh government and the PCJSS in 1997.

 Bhuiyan was the architect behind the foundation of Parbatya Chattagram Sama-Odhikar Andolon (Chittagong Hill Tracts Equal-Rights Movement), an organization which demanded an equal share for Bengali in any dispensation intended for ethnic people.
+It is opposed to the Chittagong Hill Tracts Peace Accord.
+In 2004, it attacked the motorcade of Dr Kamal Hossain, leader of the Gono Forum, while he was on his way to Rangamati to attend a meeting of the Jonosanghoti Samity.
+While Prime Minister Khaleda Zia assured Kamal Hossain of a proper investigation, the Home Minister Altaf Hossain Chowdhury blamed it on Kamal Hossain and his supporters.
+A case was filed against Bhuiyan over the attack.
+Syed Badrul Ahsan held Bhuiyan as one of the people responsible for tensions in the hill tracts.

 Arrests

-He was also arrested during the caretaker government's period in 2007.
+Bhuiyan was also arrested during the caretaker government's period on 4 February 2007 from Baithak, his house in Khagrachar which was later seized by Bangladesh Police.
+The Anti-Corruption Commission and the National Board of Revenue seized his imported BMW, worth 30 million BDT, from the home of Mohammad Mahfuz, his friend and Bangladesh Nationalist Party politician.
+His assets were frozen in May 2007 on court orders.
 A special court in Chittagong sentenced him to 20 years in jail.
-However, this conviction order, along with seven orders, was later stayed by the High Court, and he was granted bail.
+He worked as a gardener in jail.
+However, this conviction order, along with seven orders, was later stayed by the High Court, and he was granted bail for six months.
+He had 20 criminal cases filed against him.